Li Xiang (born 1967)

-Li Xiang (黎湘 (Lí Xiāng); born September 1967) is a Chinese electronic information expert, major general, and member of the Chinese Academy of Sciences.
+Li Xiang (黎湘 (Lí Xiāng); born September 1967) is a Chinese electronic information expert, major general in the People's Liberation Army, and member of the Chinese Academy of Sciences.
 He is the current president of the National University of Defense Technology, in office since December 2019.

 Biography

 Li was born in the town of Beisheng, Liuyang County, Hunan, in September 1967.
 In December 2019, he took office as president of National University of Defense Technology, succeeding Deng Xiaogang.